-You’ve make the quilt top, made the quilt sandwich it with batting and backing, quilted it, and now what?
-It is time to choose whether you want to bind the quilt to give it a nice edge or face the quilt so that just the design shows.
+You’ve made the quilt top, layered it with batting and backing, quilted it, and now what?
+It is time to choose whether to bind the quilt to give it a nice edge or to face the quilt so that only the design shows.

 There are different methods, but this is my go-to binding process.